 Elon’s three-year, full-time Doctor of Physical Therapy program emphasizes a patient-centered approach to the profession.
 The program, which begins in January, immerses students in science and research while teaching them the value of respect and communication.
 Forty-eight weeks of hands-on clinical practicums reinforce the solid academics taught in the classroom.
 One hundred percent of Elon DPT students find employment after graduation.

-The Department of Physical Therapy Education was represented at the Combined Sections Meeting of the American Physical Therapy Association held in Las Vegas from Feb.
-3-7, 2014.
+The Department of Physical Therapy Education was represented at the 2014 American College of Sports Medicine held in Orlando, Fla.
+May 27-31.